 We welcome you to our website and encourage you to browse through its contents to learn more about us and what we do.

-President - Naveen Gupta
+Past President - Naveen Gupta

 Naveen Gupta, based out of Lexington, KY is Vice President – Digital Transformation at Valvoline Global.
 A Certified Public Accountant from India, he is widely traveled and has held various senior roles in general management, finance and consulting in different parts of the world.

-President Elect - Raju Alluri
+President Elect - Dr. Zain Guduru

 Secretary - Trisha Dang